Turbul3nce/Bad-USB-Scripts/README.md

 # Various Ducky scripts for Bad USBs
 ### Can be used for pentesting or administrative tasks.
-### Below text is applies to the stealth reverse shell.
+### Below text applies to the stealth reverse shell.
 ### Requires Admin privileges to disable Defender.
 Otherwide payload may be detected.
 ### Tested on Windows 11 Home
 # On The Attacker's Machine